 Water samples were collected at Cal Poly Pier five times in the month of March.
-Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected below bloom levels and Alexandrium spp. was not detected in any of the samples.
+Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected below bloom levels and Alexandrium spp. were not detected in any of the samples.
 Domoic Acid results are not yet available for the month of March 2019.

 Water samples were collected at Stearns Wharf three times in the month of March.
-Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected above bloom levels and Alexandrium spp. was not detected in any of the samples.
+Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected above bloom levels and Alexandrium spp. were not detected in any of the samples.
 Domoic Acid results are not yet available for the month of March 2019.

-Water samples were collected at Newport Pier four times in the month of March.
-Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected above bloom levels and Alexandrium spp. was not detected in any of the samples.
+Water samples were collected at Newport Beach Pier four times in the month of March.
+Pseudo-nitzschia delicatissima group and Pseudo-nitzschia seriata group were detected above bloom levels and Alexandrium spp. were not detected in any of the samples.
 Domoic Acid results are not yet available for the month of March 2019.

-Scripps Pier Pseudo-nitzschia spp., Alexandrium spp., and Domoic Acid results are not yet available at this time.
+Scripps Pier Pseudo-nitzschia spp., Alexandrium spp., and domoic acid results are not yet available at this time.

 From 1-31 March 2019, water samples were collected by volunteers and sent to the California Department of Public Health (CDPH) for analysis.
 Pseudo-nitzschia spp. were detected in 39 of the 46 samples.
 Pseudo-nitzschia spp. was recorded at Common density levels in nine of the samples including on March 20th at Point Pinos (27% composition), March 22nd at San Clemente Pier (20% composition). and March 17th at Capitola Pier (17%).
 Alexandrium spp. were detected in low levels (<0.5% composition) in all six samples in the month of March.
 You can also view CDPH weekly map layers of Pseudo-nitzschia and Alexandrium here.